openstack/neutron/doc/source/devref/quality_of_service.rst

 the database on policy fetch.

 For Qos<type>Rule objects, an extendable approach was taken to allow easy addition of objects for new rule types.
-To accomodate this, fields common to all types are put into a base class called QosRule that is then inherited into type-specific rule implementations that, ideally, only define additional fields and some other minor things.
+To accommodate this, fields common to all types are put into a base class called QosRule that is then inherited into type-specific rule implementations that, ideally, only define additional fields and some other minor things.